 Sec.
 8-3.
-LITTERING PROHIBITED.
+Littering prohibited.32

-A person shall not throw, dump, deposit or cause to be thrown, dumped or deposited bottles, glass, crockery, cans, scrap metal, junk, paper, garbage, old automobiles or parts thereof, refuse of whatever nature, or any noxious things on public land or private land of others or on or within view of a public highway.
+A person shall not throw, dump, deposit or cause to be thrown, dumped or deposited bottles, glass, crockery, cans, scrap metal, junk, paper, garbage, old automobiles or parts thereof, refuse of whatever nature, or any noxious things on public land or private land of others (or in their garbage container) or on or within view of a public highway.
 No person having occupied public land or private land of others, upon leaving, shall fail to remove therefrom or deposit in a receptacle provided for that purpose any bottles, glass, crockery, cans, paper, garbage, refuse of whatever nature or any noxious things from the land.
-No person shall deposit in a private garbage receptacle, container or dumpster without obtaining permission from the owner or renter of that receptacle, container or dumpster.

 (Ord. of 6-25-73)